Get Started

 Change From Seamless View To Redirect UI

-The updated requirements will include stricter controls and monitoring, particularly around the security of your checkout process.
+The PCI-DSS v4 requirements include stricter controls and monitoring, particularly around the security of your checkout process.
 Merchants are responsible for ensuring the integrity of the HTML script used in their integration, including monitoring what is loaded into or over it.
 Specifically, Seamless View merchants must verify that the script URL embedded in their iframe originates from Swedbank Pay or another trusted domain.
 It is important to note that Swedbank Pay’s PCI responsibility is strictly limited to the content within the payment iframe.

 For further details, refer to section 4.6.3 and 11.6.1 in the linked PCI-DSS document.